-Fashions are cyclical, and graphics isn't exempt.
+Fashions are cyclical, and graphics isn't exempted.
 The minimalist movement for company images, logos, and animations is circling back with more organizations sporting two-tone and two-dimensional logos than ever before.
 But, to master the art of 'simple but effective', you'll need to understand one of the fundamental aspects of design - contrast.
 And, furthermore, how to use it to your advantage.

 When we think of contrast, our minds may leap to color.
 Light and dark.
 Black and white.
 But, contrast is defined simply as the difference between two elements.
 Now, every graphic designer and their mother knows that good designs seamlessly blend a number of elements together, utilizing shapes, colors, photographs, illustrations, typography, and lots of other subtle nuances to create a balanced design.
 And while contrast is important for all of those things it's perhaps most prevalent in terms of color, so that’s where we’ll start.